pawelmroczek/todo-list-react/README.md

 4. Click the "🗑" button to remove a task from the list
 5. Click the "Ukryj ukończone" button to hide all completed tasks
 6. Click the "Ukończ wszystkie" button to mark all tasks as completed
+7. Click the "Pobierz przykładowe zadania" button to fetch sample tasks
+8. Input a filter in "Wyszukiwarka"

 ## Screenshots